Dalbeattie High School

 Dalbeattie High School is a small rural secondary school on the edge of Dalbeattie in the historical county of Kirkcudbrightshire in the local council area of Dumfries and Galloway in Scotland.
-The school has 380 pupils, with 40 staff.
+The school has 304 pupils.

 The original school was built between 1950 and 1958 by the Kirkcudbrightshire County architect Archibald Thomson Caldwell and has been replaced by a new build which was officially opened in August 2018.
 Combined with the relocated primary it forms the Dalbeattie Learning Campus.